Culture Chop Suey

 - May simply be something he picked up from his possibly Japanese alchemy teacher (with a name like Izumi, she's certainly not a full Amestrian).
-In the 2003 anime version a Japan analogue is shown to exist; Breda is once shown playing shogi and is able to answer when someone asks where it came from (an Eastern island).
+In both the 2003 anime version and the manga, a Japan analogue is shown to exist; Breda is once shown playing shogi and is able to answer when someone asks where it came from (an Eastern island).
 The manga has an Asian counterpart in Xing, which is a China counterpart with some Japan mixed in.

 - In Wolf's Rain, all of the writing is in Russian, yet there are Native Americans.
 With tepees, of course...which they reach after crossing a frozen strait and passing through what looks a lot like the Pacific Northwest.
 Funny how that actually works with real life geography (the teepees should be in the Plains, not the Southwest, though).

 - An early episode of One Piece had Rice Balls (edited out by 4Kids to be cookies), even through the pirates are somewhat based on Western fictional depictions of pirates.
 The characters also drink sake, wield katanas, make Japanese-language puns, etc.

 - So Ra No Wo To is a very deliberate version of this.
 Most everyone has Japanese names, the writing is French, the country is named for Switzerland but is modeled on a Spanish city, the uniforms are German, and so on.
 What makes this especially interesting is that it appears to be in the future of our world.